igor-alexandrov/wiselinks/README.md

 #= require wiselinks

 $(document).ready ->
-    # DOM element with role = 'content' will be replaced after data load.
+    # DOM element with role = "content" will be replaced after data load.
     window.wiselinks = new Wiselinks($('@content'))

 	# Of course you can use more traditional jQuery selectors.